-So you’ve finally decided to be a coffee aficionado and join the delightful world of espresso.
-Well, who wouldn’t?
-Espresso may have to be one of the most intense, purest, and delicious ways of enjoying coffee.
-Learning how to make a great espresso will make you feel like you’re in coffee heaven, even if the process looks like a science lab experiment.
-But fret not.
-This guide on how to make espresso for beginners will walk you through the basics of making espresso coffee so you can begin your coffee adventure as smoothly as possible.
+So, you’ve finally decided to be a coffee aficionado and join the delightful world of espresso.
+Well, who wouldn’t want to?
+Espresso may have to be one of the most intense, purest and delicious ways of enjoying coffee.
+Learning how to make a great espresso will make you feel like you’re in coffee heaven – even if the process looks like a science lab experiment.
+This beginners’ guide will walk you through the basics of making espresso coffee so you can begin your coffee adventure as smoothly as possible.

 What is Espresso?